The Old White Course

 Two other golfing legends followed in Snead’s footsteps and held the Golf Professional Emeritus tag at The Greenbrier.
 Tom Watson held the position from 2005 through 2015, and Lee Trevino was the Golf Professional Emeritus from 2015 through 2017.

 Current stars of the game also hold a close connection to The Greenbrier.
-Five-time Major champion Phil Mickelson is The Greenbrier’s PGA TOUR Ambassador and a member of The Greenbrier Sporting Club.
-Two-time Masters champion Bubba Watson is also a home owner at The Greenbrier and a fantastic ambassador for the resort.
-Stuart Appleby, a nine-time PGA TOUR winner, who captured The Greenbrier Classic title in its inaugural year in 2010, also serves as a spokesperson for golf at The Greenbrier.
+Two-time Masters champion Bubba Watson is a regular visitor and a fantastic ambassador for the resort.
+Stuart Appleby — a nine-time PGA TOUR winner, who captured The Greenbrier Classic title in its inaugural year in 2010 — also serves as a spokesperson for golf at The Greenbrier.

 In addition to these close ties, The Greenbrier has played host to other greats of the game on multiple occasions.
-Walter Hagen, Ben Hogan, Gene Sarazen, Byron Nelson, Arnold Palmer, Gary Player, Jack Nicklaus, Billy Casper, Nick Faldo, Bill Campbell and many others have played rounds at America’s Resort, and since the inception of The Greenbrier Classic in 2010, many of the games current stars, including Tiger Woods, Mickleson, Watson, Dustin Johnson, Justin Thomas, Sergio Garcia and Jordan Spieth have also enjoyed rounds at America's Resort.
+Walter Hagen, Ben Hogan, Gene Sarazen, Byron Nelson, Arnold Palmer, Gary Player, Jack Nicklaus, Billy Casper, Nick Faldo, Bill Campbell and many others have played rounds at America’s Resort, and during the course of The Greenbrier Classic/A Military Tribute at The Greenbrier from 2010 through 2019, many of the games current stars, including Tiger Woods, Phil Mickleson, Bubba Watson, Dustin Johnson, Justin Thomas, Sergio Garcia and Jordan Spieth have also enjoyed rounds at America's Resort.

-It’s not just stars of the game of golf that play The Old White TPC, either.
+It’s not just stars of the game of golf that play The Old White, either.
 The course has hosted celebrities from all avenues, including Dwight Eisenhower, Bob Hope, Lou Gehrig, Billy Graham, Richard Nixon, Jerry West, Bing Crosby, Shaquille O’Neal, Larry Fitzgerald, Denny Hamlin, Drew Brees and many others.

 The Biggest Events